survos/survos/packages/ip2location-bundle/README.md

 * Symfony CLI
 * sed (to change /app to / without opening an editor)

+If you're running locally, the remote address is localhost.
+Get your real IP address at https://api.ipify.org?format=json and put it in survos_ip2location.yaml

 ```bash
 symfony new Ip2locationDemo --webapp && cd Ip2locationDemo